RodricBr/OffSec-MISC/README.md

 -sS                    :: TCP SYN scan. <br>
 --open                 :: Show open ports. <br>
 --reason               :: Shows the reason each port is set to a specific state and the reason each host is up or down. <br>
+--ttl=128              :: Tricks the Target/Firewalls of thinking the user is scanning using Windows OS. <br>
+-sV                    :: -sS added with -sV means that in case a port doesn't respond with SYN/ACK, Nmap will close the conection with RST. <br>

 <br>